Salvador Cabañas: Years in Mexico

-Assault
+Murder attempt

 Cabañas was shot in the head inside the "Bar Bar" nightclub, in Mexico City, on 25 January 2010 at 5:00 a.m.
-According to the official police reports the assault was the result of a taunting incident in the bar's bathroom between Cabañas and a mobster of the Beltrán-Leyva Drug-Cartel called José Balderas Garza, alias "JJ", who shot him.
+According to the official police reports, the assault was the result of a taunting incident in the bar's bathroom between Cabañas and a mobster of the Beltrán-Leyva Drug-Cartel called José Balderas Garza, alias "JJ", who shot him.

 According to Cabañas ex-wife, the altercation was a result of Cabañas reacting against a robbery.

 Cabañas received medical attention during the early hours of 25 January 2010.
 Later on the day he was submitted to a craniotomy but doctors decided that it was too risky to proceed and the bullet was not extracted.
 Cabañas left intensive care in late February and was hoping to fully recover in time for the 2010 FIFA World Cup but was not selected for the final Paraguay squad.
 Doctors dealing with Cabañas have described his recovery so far as "tremendous".
 However, it is announced he does have short-term memory loss and may not recover for another one to three years.
 He gave his first interview on 12 March 2010 in appreciation to all the people who prayed for him.
 In 2013, Cabañas gave his version of the incident which stated that in his opinion the attack occurred so that he would not play at the 2010 FIFA World Cup and that Paraguay would not be crowned champions of the competition.

-At that moment, Cabañas challenged the man, asking him 'what are you waiting for', noting to him that he had held the gun towards Cabañas for almost 10 minutes, and after a little bit, the man pulled the trigger on Cabañas shot his forehead.
-He also stated that right after being shot, he had a near-death experience, where he felt that he went directly to heaven and spoke with God, who touched him on his forehead where Cabañas had been shot.
-It has been said that God told Cabañas that a long time remained until he was due to come to heaven and that he enjoy life and help those in need.
+At that moment, Cabañas challenged the man, asking him 'What are you waiting for', noting to him that he had held the gun towards Cabañas for almost 10 minutes, and after a little bit, the man pulled the trigger on Cabañas shot his forehead.
+He also stated that right after being shot, he had a near-death experience, where he felt that he went directly to heaven and spoke with God, who touched him on his forehead where Cabañas had been shot, and told him that a long time remained until he was due to come to heaven and that he should enjoy life and help those in need.

-Return to football.
+Return to football

 Cabañas signed a contract with Paraguayan third-division club 12 de Octubre, on 20 January 2012, two years after the assault.
 He then made his competitive return to football on 14 April, starting and playing forty minutes, in the club's 2–0 win over Martín Ledesma in the opening round of the Primera B. Salvador's side gained promotion into the Second Division of Paraguay where he will now compete on a regular basis.
 Cabañas was invited to partake in a half time memorial appearance for Chiapas in a Liga MX match against Pumas.
-He received a standing ovation from the crowd at half time.
+He received a standing ovation from the crowd at halftime.
 Jaguares later went on to win the match 3–0.